msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 This is the official [ifthenpay](https://ifthenpay.com) plugin, and a contract with this company is required.
 Technical support is provided by [Naked Cat Plugins](https://nakedcatplugins.com) (by [Webdados](https://www.webdados.pt)) on the [WordPress.org support forums](https://wordpress.org/support/plugin/multibanco-ifthen-software-gateway-for-woocommerce/).

-**Fully compatible with the new [High-Performance Order Storage](https://woocommerce.com/posts/platform-update-high-performance-order-storage-for-woocommerce/) and [WooCommerce Checkout Blocks](https://woocommerce.com/checkout-blocks/).**
+**Fully compatible with the new [High-Performance Order Storage](https://woocommerce.com/posts/platform-update-high-performance-order-storage-for-woocommerce/) (HPOS) and the [WooCommerce block-based checkout](https://woocommerce.com/checkout-blocks/).**

 = Features: =